ioos/sos-guidelines-hugo/README.md

 The `content` directory by default holds the documents that are the actual content of the website, and sub-directories of the `content` directory form the sections.
 The real content holding directory may be changed in the _**Hugo**_ config file.

 The `static` directory is used to hold the common website elements, such as Style Sheets, Java Scripts, and images, etc., which will be copied directly into the final site when rendered.
-Although _**Hugo**_ does not require any specific structure for `static` directory, it is usually organized in the following way: into
+Although _**Hugo**_ does not require any specific structure for `static` directory, it is usually organized in the following way:
 ```
    static/
     ├── css/